Charly1357/project1cristina/README.md

 ![Mainpart](assets/images/main1indexhtml.jpg)

 - The headers shows the calender year
-- It gives the users the information about the concerts
+- The 6 div elements gives the users all the information about the concerts
 - It is divided in 6 differen parts three on each side
 - Each one represent one concert with its data
 - In the middle vertical part is an image